Skip to content

 • My partner should always look impeccable.

-However, no one likes feeling controlled or manipulated.
+But no one likes feeling controlled or manipulated.

-When you compare loved ones to your ideals, it forges walls and crushes authenticity: You don’t interact with your loved one, but an image of them.
+When you compare loved ones to your ideals, it forges walls and crushes authenticity.
+You don’t interact with your loved one, but an image of them.

 Relationships flourish when we let go of our agendas and meet loved ones where they are.